olinml2024/olinml2024.github.io/assignments/assignment10/assignment10.markdown

 ### Text has sequential structure

 When we first met the supervised learning problem, we represented our input to the model as $\mlvec{x}$.
 Each of the dimensions of this vector represented some characteristic of the data.
 In the logistic regression model and the MLP, each dimension of $\mlvec{X}$ was treated more-or-less independently.
-That is, we did not assume any specific relationship between $x_i$ and $x_j$ (we could just as easily have shuffeled the dimensions of the data and our learning approaches wouldn't have behaved any differently).
+That is, we did not assume any specific relationship between $x_i$ and $x_j$ (we could just as easily have shuffled the dimensions of the data and our learning approaches wouldn't have behaved any differently).
 When processing text, we need to consider that pieces of text have sequential structure.
 The order of the symbols (i.e., letters) matter.
 Our first attempts (in this assignment) to map machine learning onto text processing will not do a great job encoding this sequential structure, but as we move through the module we will begin to use models that represent this sequential structure in important ways.

 ### Text has variable length